 Fast-forward to today, the LLMs are now capably writing code in tools like Copilot, Claude, and Cursor.
 In response, I want to upgrade my perspective - all software is a commodity.

-Software is no longer scarce; it is abundant, thanks to the code-writing LLMs.
+Software is no longer scarce.
+It is abundant thanks to the code-writing LLMs.
 A moat can only be built with scarcity.
 Your software is not a moat.
 Your competitors can have the exact same software as you, if they want.
-The only scarce digital assets that you can have are data: home-grown proprietary data, and permission to access other people’s data.
+The only scarce digital assets that you can have now are data: home-grown proprietary data, and permission to access other people’s data.

-This was already true back when algorithms were commodities.
+Data was already the king of value back when algorithms were commodities.
 But it was also the case that you could write software well enough, either with enough velocity or enough product-driven prescience, to stay ahead of the competition.
+Software itself was a kind of proprietary asset.
 This is no longer the case.
 You could hire the greatest product managers in the world, armed with the best vision.
-The software you then write, will be in your competitors’ hands shortly after.
+The software you then write will be in your competitors’ hands shortly after.
 You’re effectively nothing more than free R&D for their product roadmap.

 What’s changed in the last two years?